Molecular-Biophysics-Database/mbdb-model/README.md

 ### Example data

-Examples of how validated records in YAML and JSON, the later is directly compatible for being loaded into the Invenio instance of MBDB.
+Examples of how validated records in YAML and JSON, the latter is directly compatible for being loaded into the Invenio instance of MBDB.

 ```